Skip to main content

 }

-The cost object defines pricing for cost tracking in the platform:
+The cost object defines pricing for cost tracking:

 PropertyDescription